 Possible uses for the Feedback activity with LEO include:

-- Unit evaluation - by adding open-ended questions to your Feedback activity, you can gather feedback on your unit's facilitation and delivery.
+Unit feedback - by adding open-ended questions to your Feedback activity, you can gather feedback on your unit's facilitation and delivery.

 The Feedback activity can't be used for the purposes of assessment, as the questions you add it aren't graded.
 If you are interested in asking your students Quiz questions which are graded, you should consider using the Quiz activity.